gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 build/ALL_MyMSI/gem5.opt --debug-flags=ProtocolTrace configs/learning_gem5/part3/simple_ruby.py
 ```

-Start fixing the errors and fill in the `MyMSI-cache.sm`
+Start fixing the errors and fill in the `MyMSI-cache.sm`.

 ---

 ## Fixing the errors: Missing transition

-- Missing IS_D transition in cache
+- Missing IS_D transition in cache.
   - write the data to the cache
   - deallocate the TBE
   - mark that this is an "external load hit"